talha-farhan/talha-farhan/README.md

 💞️ I’m looking to collaborate on projects related to **Frontend Development**

-📫 You can reach me through email: talha.farhan38@yahoo.com or LinkedIn: https://www.linkedin.com/in/talhafarhan/
+📫 You can reach me through email: talha.farhan38@yahoo.com or LinkedIn: https://www.linkedin.com/in/talhafarhan/ or Medium: https://medium.com/@talha.farhan38